 Resources for small museums and historic sites

-Looking at other organizations’ policies, such as those of the Minnesota Historical Society (PDF) and the Kansas Historical Society, can provide ideas for how to frame or revise your own volunteer policy.
+Looking at other organizations’ policies, such as that of the Kansas Historical Society, can provide ideas for how to frame or revise your own volunteer policy.

 If you rely on a large number of volunteers, check out this quick consumer’s guide to volunteer management software.
 (PDF)